 The landlord's argument is that certain costs (HVAC for common areas, exterior lighting, elevator maintenance) are fixed regardless of occupancy, and it's unfair to burden existing tenants with the full cost of those fixed expenses.
 That argument has some merit.
 The problem is that gross-up clauses can also effectively charge you for vacant space your landlord hasn't been able to fill — and badly drafted gross-up provisions give landlords significant discretion in how they apply the calculation.

-Before you sign a lease with a gross-up clause, confirm it applies only to variable expenses (not fixed costs), is capped at a defined occupancy percentage, and requires the landlord to document actual vs. grossed-up costs annually.
+Negotiated versions of gross-up clauses commonly include three protections: the gross-up applies only to variable expenses (not fixed costs), is capped at a defined occupancy percentage, and requires the landlord to document actual vs. grossed-up costs annually.

 A restaurant tenant signs a NNN lease for 2,800 square feet at $24/SF base rent in a suburban strip mall.
 The lease lists estimated NNN at $6.50/SF.
 Here's the actual annual cost breakdown: